Definition: Product differentiation is how a business distinguishes a service or product from others available in the same category.

 It’s unusual for a company to have an individual role dedicated to product differentiation, which means it can be hard to know who takes responsibility.

-As Marketing takes ownership of how a product or brand is communicated, it is often left to them to identify exactly what USPs they promote.
+As Marketing takes ownership of how a product or brand is communicated through its marketing mix, it is often left to them to identify exactly what USPs they promote.

-But it’s not quite as clean cut as that.
+But it’s not quite as clear-cut as that.

 In fact, product differentiation can, and should, come from anywhere in your business.
 Any aspect of a product can differentiate it from another, which is why product differentiation much a multi-stakeholder consideration.